 - USMLE Step 1 score and USMLE Step 2 scores if available

 - One letter of recommendation from a Dean at your home institution

 - One letter of recommendation from a faculty member at your home institution who is in the specialty to which you are applying for in VEPSUM

 - Recent Photo

-If accepted into VEPSUM, students will need to apply through the Visiting Student Application Service (VSAS) system.
+If accepted into VEPSUM, students will need to apply through the Visiting Student Learning Opportunities (VSLO) system.
 This should be done only AFTER they have been notified by VEPSUM of their acceptance.
-VEPSUM will not cover any fees associated with the VSAS process or pre-elective clearance such as specific medical screenings or clearance required for eligibility to rotate as a visiting student.
+VEPSUM will not cover any fees associated with the VSLO process or pre-elective clearance such as specific medical screenings or clearance required for eligibility to rotate as a visiting student.

-Applications that are sent only through the Visiting Student Application Service and not through the above procedure will not be considered for allocated funding or elective placements available through VEPSUM.
+Applications that are sent only through the Visiting Student Learning Opportunities and not through the above procedure will not be considered for allocated funding or elective placements available through VEPSUM.

 We look forward to receiving your application.

 Dean for Diversity Programs, Policy & Community Affairs